 America’s railroads are a critical component of our national infrastructure, moving the people, raw materials and finished goods that make modern life possible.

-That is why the nation’s freight and passenger railroads have worked daily with government agencies and security, law enforcement, and intelligence professionals for nearly two decades in monitoring the nearly 140,000-mile rail network, understanding potential threats, and protecting physical and digital assets.
+That’s why the nation’s freight and passenger railroads have worked daily with government agencies and security, law enforcement, and intelligence professionals for nearly two decades to monitor the nearly 140,000-mile rail network, understand potential threats, and protect physical and digital assets.

 A Unified Security Plan